plinss/acmebot/README.md

 The default value is '30'.
 * 'expiration_days' specifies the number of days that private keys should be used for.
 The dafault value is '730' (two years).
-When the backup key reaches this age, the tool will notify the user that a key rollover should be performed.
+When the backup key reaches this age, the tool will notify the user that a key rollover should be performed, or automatically rollover the private key if 'auto_rollover' is set to 'true'.
+* 'auto_rollover' specifies if the tool should automatically rollover private keys that have expired.
+The default value is 'false'.
-Note that key rollovers must be coordinated between the master and slaves and will therefore not be automatically performed.
+Note that when running in a master/slave configuration and sharing private keys between the master and slave, key rollovers must be performed on the master and manually transferred to the slave, therefore automatic rollovers should not be used unless running stand-alone.
 * 'max_dns_lookup_attempts' specifies the number of times to check for deployed DNS records before attempting authorizations.
 The default value is '60'.
 * 'dns_lookup_delay' specifies the number of seconds to wait between DNS lookups.